lknix/game_of_life/README.md

-game_of_life
+Game Of Life
 ============

-Python implementation of Conway's Game Of Life
+Immutable and stateless Python implementation of Conway's Game Of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).